|

 "oomph?"
 Check the End-Of-Stroke contacts

 for the flipper in question.
-They're probably opening too early.
-I adjust it such
+They're probably opening or closing too early.
+I adjust the contacts such

-that the contacts don't open until just before the flipper has completed its travel
+that the contacts don't open/close until just before the flipper has completed its travel

 - about a 1/16 of an inch gap.
 I usually turn on a game with the playfield